pyeventsourcing/eventsourcing/docs/topics/application.rst

-As you can see, this example is using SQLite to manage an in memory relational database.
+As you can see, this example is using SQLite to manage an in memory relational database (which is also the default).
 You can change ``uri`` to any valid connection string.

 Here are some example connection strings: for an SQLite file; for a PostgreSQL database; or for a MySQL database.